Ameerahalshihry/project_2/README.md

 # The Books Library

 ## Overview:
-This app will allow the user search for books.
+This app will allow the user to search books and show the details for the books.

 ## The Technologies used
 - React